Radiative stability and observational constraints on dark energy and modified gravity: Acknowledgments

 \section{Acknowledgments}

 We especially thank E. Bellini and S. Melville for numerous discussions and shared insights.
-We also acknowledge several useful discussions with T. Brinckmann, C. de Rham, P. Ferreira, A. Refregier, A. Tolley and E. Trincherini.
+We also acknowledge several useful discussions with T. Brinckmann, C. de Rham, P. Ferreira, A. Refregier, A. Tolley and E. Trincherini, as well as feedback from an anonymous referee.
 JN acknowledges support from Dr. Max R\"ossler, the Walter Haefner Foundation and the ETH Zurich Foundation.
 AN acknowledges support from SNF grant 200021\_169130.
 In deriving the results of this paper, we have used: CLASS \cite{Blas:2011rf}, corner \cite{corner}, hi\_class \cite{Zumalacarregui:2016pph}, MontePyton \cite{Audren:2012wb,Brinckmann:2018cvx} and xAct \cite{xAct}.